TolikPylypchuk/Cineaste/ADR/0002-use-asp-net.md

 ## Alternatives

-For the back-end there are no real alternatives for me - ASP.NET Core is just really good.
-For the front-end I could've used Angular as I have experience with it, but I haven't worked with it in a long time, so I would've needed to learn it almost from scratch.
+For the back-end there are no real alternatives for me – ASP.NET Core is just really good.
+For the front-end, I could've used Angular as I have experience with it, but I haven't worked with it in a long time, so I would've needed to learn it almost from scratch.
 Also, Blazor Server could have been used, but I don't think it's a good idea for public-facing apps which are not backed by powerful hardware.